Ramanathan20032/JavaScript/README.md

 - It is used to manage the execution context.
 - Call stack maintains the order of execution of "Execution context"

 When the whole execution of code terminates.
-The global execution context will be deleted.
+The whole execution context will be deleted.

+---
+### Hoisting in Js:
+- Hoisting is a phenomenon in Js.
+By which we can access the variables and functions even before initialized.
+- when the function is declared using arrow function [() =>] or using variable name are behaved as a variable, which is allocated in Memory as 'Undefined'.

 ---